Master of Public Administration (MPA)

 To qualify for a graduate assistantship, students must first be admitted to the MPA program and enroll full-time (9 credit hours per semester) to qualify for the tuition waiver that accompanies the stipend.
-We only have one highly competitive GA position in the MPA program, primarily during the Fall terms, since appointments are for an entire academic year (Fall and Spring)—if an opportunity were to arise for the Spring term, students will be informed; regardless, you are encouraged to apply during any time of the year.
-International applicants for teaching positions must achieve a minimum score of 50 on the Test of Spoken English (TSE) to qualify for consideration.
-Apply today!
+We only have one highly competitive GA position in the MPA program, primarily during the Fall terms, since appointments are for an entire academic year (Fall and Spring).
+If an opportunity were to arise for the Spring term, students will be informed—regardless, you are encouraged to apply during any time of the year.

 Jamil Jreisat Scholarship

-Named after (and established by) the late Professor Emeritus Dr. Jamil Jreisat, this scholarship rewards outstanding performances by graduate students in USF's MPA program or Public Management Graduate Certificate students!
-The $1,000 scholarship is awarded annually to 1 or 2 deserving students who either: 1) submits an outstanding research paper in public administration or 2) has completed at least 24 credit hours with a perfect grade point average (GPA) of 4.0.
-The application, process, and deadline is announced via email to current students only.
+Named after (and established by) the late Professor Emeritus Dr. Jamil Jreisat, this scholarship rewards outstanding academic performances by graduate students in the MPA and GCPM programs.
+The $1,000 scholarship is awarded annually to up to two deserving students who either submit an outstanding independent research paper in public administration that is already graded, or have completed at least 24 graduate credit hours with a perfect 4.0 GPA.
+The application process and deadlines are announced via email to current students only.

 Joan Pynes Memorial Scholarship

-In memory of the late Professor Dr. Joan Pynes, this scholarship rewards outstanding performances by graduate students in USF's MPA program or Nonprofit Management Graduate Certificate students!
-The $1,000 scholarship is awarded annually to 1 deserving student who: 1) is interested in pursuing a career in nonprofit administration or NGO's and 2) submits an outstanding project paper in nonprofit management.
-The application, process, and deadline is announced via email to current students only.
+In memory of the late Professor Dr. Joan Pynes, this scholarship rewards outstanding academic performances by graduate students in the MPA and GCNM programs.
+The $1,000 scholarship is awarded annually to one deserving student who is interested in pursuing a career in nonprofit administration or NGO's, and submits an outstanding project paper in nonprofit management that is already graded.
+The application process and deadlines are announced via email to current students only.

 James E. Blanton III Veterans Scholarship

-In memory of James E. Blanton III, this scholarship is awarded to graduate student veterans who honorably served in a branch of the U.S. military (Army, Navy, Air Force, Space Force, Marine Corps, Coast Guard) or the National Guard.
-The $1,000 scholarship is awarded annually to a full-time MPA student who submits a personal statement relating how their military service has led them to pursue a graduate degree in public service.
-The application, process, and deadline is announced via email to current students only.
+In memory of James E. Blanton III, this scholarship provides support to MPA and MURP graduate student veterans who honorably served in a branch of the U.S. military (Army, Navy, Air Force, Space Force, Marine Corps, Coast Guard) or the National Guard.
+The $1,000 scholarship is awarded annually to up to two deserving students who submit a personal statement relating how their military service has led them to pursue a graduate degree in public service.
+The application process and deadlines are announced via email to current students only.

 usf sources FOR GRADUATE FUNDING

-- Graduate Scholarships & Fellowships (explore a variety of databases for opportunities)
+- USF Foundation Scholarships - explore a variety of databases for opportunities.

-- Alumni Association Scholarships (exclusively open to current students)
+- USF Alumni Association Scholarships - opportunities exclusively open to current students.

-- FAFSA (to be considered for federal, state, and university financial aid programs)
+- Submit the Free Application for Federal Student Aid (FAFSA) to be considered for federal, state, and university financial aid programs.

 USF Employment (Careers@USF)